bnoguchi/everyauth/README.md

 Creating your own authentication strategies is a straightforward process.
 You only need to:

-1. Instantiate a new EveryModule or EveryModule subclass.
+1. Instantiate a new auth submodule.
 2. Define the routes required as part of your authentication strategy.
-3. Specify the events you want exposed and the ones that require listeners.
+3. Specify the relevant hooks that correspond to the steps of and state changes for the given authentication strategy.
-4. Add any methods to the module instance for configuration.
+4. Add any methods to the submodule configuration.

 TODO Note differentiation between bound and descendant strategies when handling 'set.*' events